Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Introduction

-Recent research indicates that the game-based learning approaches are potentially useful prebunking interventions.
-These games educate and build resistance in people exposed to misinformation\cite{traberg2022psychological,kiili2024tackling}.
-In games such as "Bad News,"\cite{roozenbeek2019fake} "Harmony Square,"\cite{harmonysquare} "Go Viral!"\cite{camCambridgeGame} and "Trustme!"\cite{yang2021can} players adopt the role of a misinformation producer whose task is to create and spread misinformation as efficiently as possible.
-Another approach, applied in the games "MAthE"\cite{katsaounidou2019mathe} and "Escape Fake"\cite{escapefake}, involves players acting as fact-checkers and challenging them to assess the validity of information.
-In some scenarios players can use tools such as search engines to gather clues.

-While gamified misinformation interventions have shown promise in teaching players about the nature of misinformation, the choice-based formats of these games can limit replayability.
-Additionally, such choice-based game formats require little cognitive effort from the player, who is presented with a limited number of pre-generated options.
-This can diminish player involvement in the game and reduce enjoyment of gameplay.
-Another factor limiting engagement is that most of these games are designed for single-player mode.
-Multiplayer mechanics, by contrast, are an effective way to enhance motivation and replayability in games\cite{mustaro2012immersion}.
-Social interactions also significantly contribute to player engagement in educational and other serious games\cite{lepper2021intrinsic}.
-Research has demonstrated that both collaborative and competitive gameplay can enhance the effectiveness of serious games\cite{cagiltay2015effect,bellotti2010designing}.
+Game-based prebunking interventions engage users in simulated misinformation scenarios, allowing them to actively practice identifying and countering deceptive content\cite{kiili2024tackling}.
+On one hand, in games like ``Bad News,''\cite{roozenbeek2019fake} ``Harmony Square,''\cite{roozenbeek2020breaking} ``Go Viral!''\cite{camCambridgeGame} and ``Trustme!''\cite{yang2021can}, players adopt the role of a misinformation producer whose task is to create and spread misinformation as efficiently as possible.
+In other games, like ``MAthE''\cite{katsaounidou2019mathe} and ``Escape Fake''\cite{paraschivoiu2021escape}, players acting as fact-checkers assessing the validity of information.
+The choice-based formats of these games can limit replayability, requiring little cognitive effort from the player, who is presented with limited numbers of pre-generated options that reduce the involvement of players.
+These games are also designed for single players without utilizing multiplayer mechanics that can enhance motivation through social play\cite{lepper2021intrinsic}.
+Instead, collaborative and competitive gameplay can enhance the effectiveness of serious game interventions\cite{cagiltay2015effect}.

-To address the challenges of non-natural interactions and a deterministic game paths (with a view to fostering more open-ended exploration and engagement through Player versus Player (PvP)), we need to incorporate more complex scenarios.
-These would give players the ability to not only choose from preselected options, but also to actively generate content and implement their own strategies for debunking or creating misinformation.
-Additionally, implementing a PvP approach can be a training tool through which players can learn how to counter real-life misinformation.
+To address the challenges of limited interactions and deterministic game paths, we aim to foster open-ended exploration and engagement through Player versus Player (PvP) mechanics.
+This provides players the ability to not only choose from preselected options, but also to actively create content and implement their own strategies for disproving or creating misinformation as a training ground for countering real-life misinformation.